glpi-project/doc/source/modules/assets/passives_devices.rst

 Passives devices
 ================

-Passives peripherals list equipment that does not actively process data but plays an essential role in the IT infrastructure, often for connectivity or signal transmission (like a patch panel, a non-manageable swith, etc.)
+Passives devices list equipment that does not actively process data but plays an essential role in the IT infrastructure,

+often for connectivity or signal transmission (like a patch panel, a non-manageable swith, etc.)

 .. note:: Passives devices cannot be added to the automatic inventory.